rberger/amplifystudio-cljs-tutorial/README.md

 ## Troubleshooting

-If when you start the shadow-cljs process (`npm start`) and you get something like:
+If when you start the shadow-cljs process, `npm start`, and you get something like:

 ```bash
 ...